BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

 # After SSH and scp is hammered out, make another system backup

+# 0CONTROL JAIL
+	pf such that incoming only from the control jail IPs can access the files qb_ssh installs openssh-server (already done), scp pubkey from 0control, and set sshd_conf make sure that VMs are modified to auto start SSHD add permanent checks to prevent any changes to 0control via normal qb-commands 0control key needs added to all rootjails

 qb-copy
+	- Library functions b/c qb-connect will also integrate
 	- will use /media as the default copy locations between any two jail/VM combos
 	- Can specify copy location as well
 	- automatically brings up the SSH connection if necessary, then brings it down

-		- Is it time to implement a control jail?
+# Finish VM setup

+qb-connect
-qb-connect - VM integration: jail/VM connections, specifically SSH preparation for files copy
+	- VM integration: jail/VM connections, specifically SSH preparation for files copy
+	- Inside VMs - qb-copy <file> ... which sends to the ssh-jail, or copies from it

 qb-pci
 	- summary of PCI devices relevant to user